-Enterprise is a mindset and a set of skills, highly valued by employers, which will enable you to seize opportunities, be creative and develop problem solving skills.
+Enterprise and Entrepreneurial skills are highly valued by employers as they will will enable you to seize opportunities, be creative and develop problem solving skills.
 It is one of the 19 Graduate Attributes which the University hopes that you will have developed by the end of your studies.

 There are hundreds of opportunities to be enterprising while you are at university – you are only limited by your imagination.
 Students have typically used an enterprising mindset to create new societies, raise funds for charities, become involved in social action projects and change the way courses are delivered.